MawiraIke/django-implementation/README.md

-##Django project
+#Django project

 This project is a simple implementation of Django.

-Resources used: Django for beginners book.
-(TODO: ADD LINK)
+Resources used: Django for beginners book. https://www.amazon.com/Django-Beginners-Build-websites-Python-ebook/dp/B079ZZLRRL

+The project can be found on Heroku at https://django-tut.herokuapp.com/